 - Failure to repair electrical or mechanical issues

 6. The Circumstances Involved in the Accident Will Determine Who is Liable

 Determining liability in a rental car accident requires a comprehensive investigation and a thorough assessment of all of the various facts and circumstances involved.
-Was the other driver negligent (i.e. distracted, drunk, or reckless behind the wheel)?
+Was the other driver negligent (i.e., distracted, drunk, or reckless behind the wheel)?
 Was the rental car vehicle in need of maintenance or repair?
 Was weather a factor in the accident?
 Were the road conditions fully or partially to blame?
-These are all questions that need to be answered in order to determine who is liable for a rental car accident in Alaska.
+These are all questions that need to be answered to determine who is liable for a rental car accident in Alaska.

 7. An Experienced Local Personal Injury Lawyer Can Help You Make Smart Decisions and Protect Your Legal Rights

 Whether you live in Alaska or out of state, to protect your legal rights after a rental car accident, you must work with an experienced local attorney.
 If you need legal advice, we can help, and we encourage you to contact us for a free consultation.

 Discuss Your Situation with Anchorage Personal Injury Attorney Eric Derleth for Free